 Jane Rawson’s new novel is From the wreck.
 She is also the author of A wrong turn at the Office of Unmade Lists, a novella, Formaldehyde, and the non-fiction book The Handbook: surviving & living with climate change.
-Her second novel, From the wreck, will be out with Transit Lounge in early 2017.
+Her second novel, From the wreck, will be out with Transit Lounge in March 2017.

 I grew up in Canberra and then spent quite a few years dawdling around the streets of San Francisco, Prague and Phnom Penh.
 These days I live in Melbourne’s west.
 Formerly editor of the environment and energy section of The Conversation, an independent news website, I now write about heifers, persimmons and hoverboards for a bureaucracy.
 I like cats, quiet, minimal capitalisation, and finding out that everything is going to be OK.